-Peaches may not be the first thing that comes to mind when you think about the high desert of New Mexico, where you would be more likely to see tumbleweed rolling across open highways, red clay coating the wheel wells of the local automobiles, or rattle snakes wiggling through the prairies dotted with sage.
+Peaches may not be the first thing that comes to mind when you think about the high desert of eastern New Mexico, where you would be more likely to see tumbleweed rolling across open highways, red clay coating the wheel wells of the local automobiles, or rattlesnakes wiggling through the prairies dotted with sage.
 However, when I was growing up, we had a peach tree in our garden in Clovis, New Mexico.
 And, my mother treated that 2-foot tall, miniature peach tree like her third and favorite child.

 As if in gratitude to the first-responder action that protected the small precious tree from the hail storm, it produced plenty of tender peaches that summer to fill a yummy pie crust with sweet, juicy fruit—the beginning of a loving tradition.
-That summer, we gathered around the pock-marked maple dining table—our family’s center of the universe—to enjoy slices of that first of many homemade peach pies.
+That summer, we gathered around the pock-marked maple dining table—our family’s center of the universe—to enjoy slices of the first of many homemade peach pies.